The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 Some private lawyers help in DBA processes.
 It is not a requirement to have a lawyer help you.
 However, in most cases you do not have to pay for the lawyer directly.
 The lawyer is paid by the insurance company if you receive money.

-This website gives a list of some of the lawyers who help in this process.
+Below is a list of some of the lawyers who help in this process.
 These are not immigration lawyers.

 IRAP is providing contact information for these lawyers because many Iraqis and Afghans have physical or mental harm from their work for the United States.
 IRAP does not endorse any of these lawyers and does not receive any money to refer you to these lawyers.